darshita-kumar/SWE-Interview-Prep-Guide/Notes System Design/Gaurav_Sen_HLD.md

     - Consistent hashing can be used to allow re-sharding of data
 - Dynamic sharding:
     - An external locator service determines the location of entries
-    - more resilient to nonuniform distribution of data.
+    - more resilient to non-uniform distribution of data.
 Locators can be created, split, and reassigned to redistribute data
     - The locator service becomes a single point of contention and failure.
 Also, locators cannot be cached or replicated simply.
 Out of date locators will route operations to incorrect databases
     - Hence, consistency is prioritised in locators
 - Entity-groups:
     - Store related entities in the same partition to provide additional capabilities within a single partition
     - This is a popular approach to shard a relational database
 -  Hierarchical keys & Column-Oriented Databases:
-    -
+    - A primary key is composed of a pair (row key, column key)
+    - Entries with the same partition key are stored together
+    - Column-oriented databases can model a problem such as time series efficiently

 <br>